Skip to main content

 Graduate Coursework and Seminar Series

-A full-time student must enroll in 9-12 credit hours each term.
+A full-time student must enroll in 9 credit hours each term.
 The Department invites renowned speakers to address the faculty and the graduate students.
-Seminars are usually held from 10:30 - 11:30 a.m. on Fridays.
+Seminars are usually held from 10:30 – 11:30 a.m. on Fridays.
 A social with coffee and doughnuts precedes each lecture.
-All graduate students are required to be enrolled in this course every Fall and Spring Term where credit hour limits permit.
-Students are required to attend the graduate seminars whether formally enrolled in the seminar course or not (no exceptions).
+All PhD graduate students are required to be enrolled in this course every Fall and Spring Term.
+First year Students are not enrolled in the seminar but are required to attend the graduate seminars (no exceptions).

 back to top